 The history of photojournalism is strongly connected to the beginnings of photography.
 Ever since people managed to create permanent images, they were interested in documenting their lives and present it to the rest of the world.

 When we think about photojournalism, the second world war comes to our mind very quickly as the event, that was covered by photojournalists.
+However, as I addressed an essay writing help expert to gather materials on this topic, I was informed that photojournalism was born much earlier.
+The topic actually appeared to be broader than I thought.
 Little known is the fact, that the history of photojournalism dates back as far as the 1840s.

 This is was also a surprise to me, since the cameras were so basic, that I thought that a genre as complicated as photojournalism must have been younger.
 Looking back, this sparkled my interested, so I researched more about the early days of photojournalism and want to present the complete history, from the beginnings in the 1840s, to today.